Fifth Year and Early Admit Programs

 The Fifth Year Program and Early Admit Program offer academically outstanding Boston College Juniors a unique opportunity to begin graduate study during their undergraduate senior year, allowing them to graduate with a bachelor's and master's degree in a shortened amount of time.

 All undergraduate juniors in the Lynch School of Education, College of Arts and Sciences, Connell School of Nursing, and Carroll School of Management are eligible to apply for these programs. (*see additional Early Admit requirements below)

-In consultation with an advisor, a graduate level course is added each semester to the student's senior-year schedule.
+In consultation with an advisor, students have the ability to take up to two graduate-level courses in their senior year.
 In addition to the time advantage, there is a considerable savings involved.
-The two graduate level courses taken in the senior year are covered by undergraduate tuition, so the amount saved at current graduate tuition rates is more than $6,000.
+The two graduate-level courses taken in the senior year are covered by undergraduate tuition, so the amount saved at current graduate tuition rates could potentially be more than $6,000.*

 Fifth Year Programs are available in: